vaadin/bakery-app-starter-flow-spring/README.md

-# Patient Portal UI

-This is the bakery app starter for Flow.
+# Bakery app starter for Flow.
 The patient-demo-portal project has been used as a starting point for this project.

 Build